vedantb99/ML-Projects/Resnet/README.md

-Great, you're all set.
-Thinking about version control hygiene *before* you push is a sign of a pro.

 # High-Performance Multi-GPU Image Classification

 This project implements a production-grade, multi-GPU training pipeline for an image classifier.
 Starting from a single-GPU baseline, the project is systematically scaled and optimized to run on multi-GPU hardware using **PyTorch's `DistributedDataParallel (DDP)`**.